 In many cases, disputes over custody and access can be the most difficult parts of a matrimonial separation, and they're certainly some of the hardest cases that courts are asked to decide.
 Lowther Family Law, serving clients throughout British Columbia, will help you through this difficult time.
-Contact us today for an initial consultation.
+Contact us today to speak to a Vancouver family lawyer about your initial consultation.

 Child Custody and Access Laws

 The Divorce Act of Canada and the new Family Law Act of BC (FLA) are the primary laws related to child custody and access.
 In the case of unmarried parents and others, the FLA governs what happens.
 For married parents there is the Divorce Act.
 The FLA handles guardianship, but under the Divorce Act the court can impose "terms and conditions" in regards to custody and access.
 The FLA also determines "parenting responsibilities," "parenting time" and contact (if a parent is not also a guardian).
 As you can see, there are some big differences between these two laws in regards to issues of custody and access.